tms-minot/img_pipeline/README.md

 Done!

 # Usage
-You can now post JSON payloads to the API on the route `/api/infer`, see example using the requests module in Python (client sample script):
+You can now post JSON payloads to the API via the route `/api/infer`, see example using the requests module in Python (client sample script):
 ```
 POST localhost:5000/api/infer JSON={images:[url1, url2, url3]}
 ```

 # NOTES
-The paths and threshold variables are define in the pipeline.py script.
+* The paths and threshold variables are define in the pipeline.py script
-The API runs seemlessly on C9's CPU servers, although the tests were limited to 20 images and to localhost.
+* The API runs seemlessly on C9's CPU servers, although the tests were limited to 20 images and to localhost.
 Scaling up shouldn't be an issue.
-The number of Celery workers can be changed with the `--concurrency` flag.
+* The number of Celery workers can be changed with the `--concurrency` flag.
-The ports used are 5672 for RabbitMQ and 5000 for Flask.
+* The ports used are 5672 for RabbitMQ and 5000 for Flask.